slevomat/coding-standard/doc/classes.md

 * `excludedMethodPatterns`: allows to configure which methods are excluded from sniff detection.
 This is an array of regular expressions (PCRE) with delimiters.
 You should not use this with `includedMethodPatterns`, as it will not work properly.

-* `withPromotedProperties`: always require multiline signatures for methods with promoted properties.
+* `withPromotedProperties` (default: `false`): always require multiline signatures for methods with promoted properties.
 * `withParametersWithAttributes` (default: `false`): always require multiline signatures for methods with parameters with attributes.

 #### SlevomatCodingStandard.Classes.RequireSelfReference 🔧